stormchin/testingWithPytest/README.md

 If  you use a marker that is not registered, you may get an error or a warning.
 This may mess with your testing.
 It is highly reccomended to register markers in the configuration file.
 For the hume project, do not add any new markers without discussing it with your team.

 ### Using a Marker

+When trying to mark a function, you must write a decorator before the function decleration.

+For example, if I would like to put a marker called multiplication on a test function I would put @pytest.mark.multiplication.
+You can also put multiple markers on one function as shown below.
+Make sure your markers are registered

 ``` python

 import pytest
 from calcFunctions import multiplication